 Six primary controls make the motorcycle go and stop.
-These controls are in the same location on all motorcycles commercially manufactured since the early 1970s.
+These controls are in the same location on all motorcycles commercially manufactured for sale in the U.S. since the mid-1970s.
 You will find it takes both hands and both feet to operate the primary controls.